SatyajitSahoo2004/SatyajitSahoo2004/README.md

 - 📫 How to reach me **sahoosatyajit021@gmail.com**

-- 📄 Now i am a fresher
+- 📄 Now i am a fresher.
+-  ⚡: I’m a Full Stack Developer who is biased towards Backend Development.
+I ❤️ to make and break   systems while reducing their prices.
+- 💌 My lover is Golang but my 👫 is Javascript.
+- 🔭: In my free time, I explore physics and astronomy.
+- 🔌 Fun Fact - Electricity does not travel inside wires.😕

 <h3 align="left">Connect with me:</h3>
 <p align="left">